 - Diagnostic errors account for roughly 10% of patient deaths and between 6 to 17% of adverse events in hospital settings.

 While the study shows that there is ample room for improvement in medical science, and speaks to the importance of obtaining a second or even third opinion, it is important to remember that just because a misdiagnosis occurs does not mean that the misdiagnosis rises to the level of negligence and medical malpractice.
-Even the most competent and reasonably skillful doctors can make an inaccurate assessment about a patient’s condition.
+Even the most competent and reasonably skillful doctors can make an inaccurate assessment of a patient’s condition.

-Diagnostic errors are certainly concerning, as they can place patients at risk of receiving treatment they do not need, or suffering as a result of delayed treatment or no treatment at all.
+Diagnostic errors are certainly concerning, as they can place patients at risk of receiving the treatment they do not need or suffering as a result of delayed treatment or no treatment at all.
 When it comes to medical malpractice claims, patients must prove that a misdiagnosis or a delayed diagnosis should and could have been prevented had a medical professional upheld their legal duty to treat a patient in accordance to the accepted “standard of care.”
 Generally, this means that if medical professionals agree that a condition should and could have been accurately identified, but was not due to a doctor’s negligence, victims will have the right to pursue compensation for the damages they suffer as a result of the diagnostic error.

 As a Physician Attorney with decades of experience, Michael M. Wilson, M.D., J.D. understands the process medical professionals must use in order to diagnose a patient, as well as circumstances that merit consulting with specialists, conducting appropriate tests, and administering further evaluations.
 His insight into the medical profession and the standard of care that exists when a physician treats a patient allows him to effectively determine when and how health care providers fall short in meeting their duty of care and highlight their failures for the benefit of patients and families that suffer preventable harm as a result.